kumarahu/git-demo/README.md

 # git-demo
-this is a demo of github
+this is a demo of github.